 Important Notes: URGENT: The 327.00 per semester health services fee is mandatory.
-The Student Health Insurance (in excess of 1300 a semester) is waivable with proof of insurance EXCEPT FOR INTERNATIONAL STUDENTS.
+The Student Health Insurance is waivable with proof of insurance EXCEPT FOR INTERNATIONAL STUDENTS.
 INTERNATIONAL STUDENTS CANNOT WAIVE THE HEALTH INSURANCE.

 For eligible Plan A applicants U.S. federal financial aid may be available in the following programs: